banjito/Ereader/Support_Page.md

 Make sure your EPUB file is not corrupted.
 Some EPUBs are image-based rather than text-based, which may cause loading issues.

 ### Can I change the background color?
-Currently, DarkReader only supports the dark theme (black background with white text).
+Currently, TrueReader only supports the dark theme (black background with white text).

 ### Where are my books stored?
 All books and reading progress are stored locally on your device.
 Nothing is uploaded to the cloud or shared externally.